 Even if music has no semantics (not even an 'internal' semantics), it certainly leads to all sorts of expectations, namely about its form; these expectations could be taken to constitute the 'meaning' of music.
 Furthermore, music certainly conveys some type of information, namely about its own form; this suggests that music could in principle make use of certain devices to structure this information in optimal ways - one aspect of 'music pragmatics'.
-The meaning of music is commonly taken to lie in or even to be exhausted by such internal informational effects, and it is thus important to distinguish them from genuine semantic phenomena.
+The meaning of music is often taken to lie in or even to be exhausted by such internal informational effects, and it is thus important to distinguish them from genuine semantic phenomena.

 Meyer 1956 argued that "one musical event (...) has meaning because it points to and makes us expect another musical event" (Meyer 1956, chapter I).
 The resulting expectations and emotions lead to what Meyer calls 'embodied meaning'.
 For his part, Huron 2006 argues that various emotions of a musical or extra-musical nature derive from general properties of expectation, i.e. of our attempts to anticipate what will come next, in music or elsewhere.
 For Huron, "the emotions evoked by expectation involve five functionally distinct physiological systems: imagination, tension, prediction, reaction, and appraisal" (p.
-7), hence an 'ITPRA' theory (whose name derives from the initials of these five systems) that seeks to derive musical emotions from the interaction of these systems with musical anticipations.
-Importantly for our purposes, Huron's analysis need not depend on the existence of a music semantics.
+7); he thus seeks to derive musical emotions from the interaction of these systems with musical anticipations (the resulting theory is called 'ITPRA', which is the acronym of the five physiological systems).
+Importantly for our purposes, Huron's analysis need not depend on the existence of a music semantics, which pertains to the relation between music and a music-external reality.

 Certainly musical expectations have numerous effects on the listener, but they should not be confused with a semantics as we use the term here: these expectations by themselves do not allow music to convey information about a music-external reality.
-To go back to our linguistic analogy involving the meaningless syllables $la\ lu\ la\ li$, the syntax we defined in (1) leads to some expectations, for instance that the syllable $la\ should\ be\ followed\ by\ li\ or\ lu$, and that $li\ as\ well\ as\ lu\ should\ be\ followed\ by\ la$.
-Whether or not these expectations lead to emotions on the perceiver's part, they are entirely different from a bona fide semantics.
+To go back to our linguistic analogy involving the meaningless syllables $la\ lu\ la\ li$, the syntax we defined in (1) leads to some expectations, for instance that the syllable $la\ should\ be\ followed\ by\ li\ or\ lu$, and that $li\ as\ well\ as\ lu\ should\ be\ followed\ by\ la\ .$ Whether or not these expectations lead to emotions on the perceiver's part, they are entirely different from a bona fide semantics.

 Similarly, the composer or performer may choose to highlight some aspects of the music, thus helping the listener to structure musical information in the intended way - which is one aspect of 'music pragmatics'.
 But this does not suffice to yield a semantics.
 To have a linguistic point of comparison, consider how language makes new elements salient.
 In (3)a, the second clause contrasts with the first in that me is replaced with you, and for this reason the new element you is focused (by way of greater loudness, higher pitch and longer duration).
-If another element is focused instead, as is the case in (3)b, the result is deviant.
+If another element is focused instead, as is the case in (3)b, the result is deviant (as indicated by the sign #).

-(3) a.
-He will introduce me to her, and then he will introduce YOU to her. b. #He will introduce me to her, and then he will introduce you to HER.
+- (3) a.
+He will introduce me to her, and then he will introduce YOU to her. - b. #He will introduce me to her, and then he will introduce you to HER.